1990 FIFA World Cup: Group stage

 The Group stage saw the twenty-four teams divided into six groups of four teams.
-Each group was a round-robin of six games, where each team played one match against each of the other teams in the same group.
+Each group was a round-robin of six games, in which each team played one match against each of the other teams in the same group.
 Teams were awarded two points for a win, one point for a draw and none for a defeat.
 The teams coming first and second in each group qualified for the Round of 16.
 The four best third-placed teams would also advance to the next stage.

-Typical of a World Cup staged in Europe, the matches all started at either 5:00 or 9:00 in the evening; this allowed for the games to avoid being played in the heat of an Italian summer, which would soar past 86F (30C) all over Italy.
+As was typical of a World Cup staged in Europe, the matches all started at either 5:00 or 9:00 in the evening; this allowed for the games to avoid being played in the heat of an Italian summer, which would soar past 86F (30C) all over Italy.

-If teams were level on points, they were ranked on the following criteria in order:
+If teams finished level on points, they were to be ranked on the following criteria in order: